Brand new: The Piano Boat

 He has earned an enviable reputation as a Rachmaninov specialist, and is currently in the midst of a project to record Rachmaninov’s complete works for solo piano.
 His first recording of the two Sonatas won the accolade ‘Best Recording of the Month’ in Stereo magazine, and his second CD of the complete Rachmaninov Etudes-Tableaux and Morceaux de Fantaisie followed to critical acclaim.
 The third disc of the two sets of Variations has been chosen as a ‘Tokusen-ban’ (Specially Selected and Recommended) in the January 2016 issue of Record Geijutsu, Japan’s most authoritative classical music and review magazine.

 Tayama’s illustrious performing career has led to invitations from various highly prestigious institutions to teach and to adjudicate.
 From 2010 to 2017, he taught First Study pianists at Chetham’s School of Music, Britain’s largest specialist music school.
-He is a Professor at the Elmitt Piano Academy, and is also a registered adjudicator with the European Piano Teachers Association.
+He is a Professor at the Elmitt Piano Academy, a registered adjudicator for the European Piano Teachers Association and is a Syllabus Consultant for the ABRSM.
+In 2021, he was appointed Director of The Piano Teachers’ Course UK, the country’s leading professional development course for piano teachers.